gbibeaul/avalotto/readme.md

 1. Install [yarn](https://yarnpkg.com/en/docs/install)
 1. Install the [MetaMask Chrome extension](https://metamask.io/)

+## Project Hierarchy

+This project uses [yarn workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/) and [turborepo pipelines](https://turborepo.org/docs/features/pipelines).
+All direct subfolders of `app/` and `packages/` are workspaces.
+Put deployable, runnable projects into `apps/`.
+Libs and utils go into `packages/`.

 ## Getting Started

+### Install

+---

+Running `yarn` from the root of the project will install all of the project's dependencies.
+If using yarn, you'll want to `yarn set version berry` first.

+### Deploying and running apps

+---

+Whether node, browser, or blockchain, most apps will need to be running locally or deployed.
+The frontend apps are running on [Vercel](https://vercel.com/) and [Supabase](https://supabase.com/)and the smart contracts are accessible via the MetaMask RPC provider.

+### Frontend apps on Vercel + Supabase

+---

+Vercel apps may expect a config consisting of address and URLs for service layers.
+In the case of the gamble app, you'll need to copy `apps/gamble/.env.example` to `apps/gamble/.env` (git-ignored) and edit some of the secrets, for Supabase and gmail.
+Please ask a project lead for the secrets.

 ### Run the Frontend against Fuji testnet

 ---

 Deployed Fuji contracts should be stable but could be behind your local version